 There are two fixes to this issue.
 You can simply turn off Bitlocker on the target machine (Control Panel > Bitlocker) and wait 20 min for the disk to decrypt (untested) or follow this procedure.

-- Connect the USB drive containing the Veeam recovery boot disk and system image.
+- Connect the USB drive (FAT32 format is required) containing the Veeam recovery boot disk and system image.

 - Boot to USB – Veeam Recovery Environment